• Skip to Content

 To apply for federal aid, students must:

-• Complete and submit online at www.fafsa.ed.gov
+• Complete and submit the FAFSA online at studentaid.gov, or CADAA online at dream.csac.ca.gov

 • Submit requested documents to the Financial Aid Office; students will receive an e-mail or letter requesting certain documents available on the SJCC website